 We like this comment because it's so pictorially vivid.
 Actually, it is very pleasant to stand on the material and to run on it.
 You just can feel the mesh a little, especially when moving on smooth, hard surfaces such as marble, tiles, etc. (Here the Paleos® also can get slippery - see section grip)!
 But on natural surfaces it's exactly the opposite.
 It's like you're not wearing anything at your feet anymore.
 As if there's nothing between your soles and the ground!
 So far, everyone has been completely surprised by how nice this feels.

 For a better understanding, it may be easier to imagine a chain of jewelry.
 We are sure that women in particular can confirm that although jewelry is metal it feels very pleasant on the skin.
 This is similar to what how the fine ring mesh of the Paleos® feels.

 However, it's true that, the Paleos® can cause problems.
-However, these can easily be avoided or prevented.
+But these can easily be avoided or prevented.
 If you have a sensitive skin, pressure marks and skin irritation due to the ever moving ring tissue can occur, particularly to the top of the foot and the ankle.
 This has to be considered when you want to do more with Paleos® than just playing golf, strolling or walking.